How to Use This Calculator

 How does note density affect the required typing speed?

-Note density significantly impacts the *effective* typing speed required, as it accounts for the time you spend listening, pausing, or organizing thoughts rather than actively typing.
-If you're only typing for 70% of a 60-minute meeting, the words you need to capture must be typed within those 42 active minutes, demanding a higher WPM during those periods.
+Note density significantly impacts the effective typing speed required.
+If you're only typing for 70% of a 60-minute meeting, the 3,780 words you need to capture must be typed within those 42 active minutes, requiring 90 WPM — which is 43% faster than the base 63 WPM requirement.
+Higher note density (more active typing time) reduces the effective WPM needed.

 Is it always necessary to capture 100% of spoken words in meeting notes?